Since 2015, we’ve grown field sales productivity by 200% for hundreds of sales teams.

 With the seemingly infinite number of product choices and marketing communications today, the customer has taken the reigns in dictating their buyer’s journey.
-In doing so, they have demanded more personalization from the seller, most notably the field salespeople.
+In doing so, they have demanded more personalization from the seller, most notably field sales reps.

 Today’s field salesperson has responded by evolving their reputation from a door-to-door salesman to a value-added consultant.
 Proactively visiting customers to better diagnose their needs without asking for anything in return has been one strategy that has helped field sales reps close more deals than ever before.

-5 Steps to Becoming the Best Field Salesperson in 2022
+6 Steps to Becoming the Best Field Representative

 Covid.
 Influence of Inside Sales.
 Rising, ever-evolving customer expectations.

 What are you to do as a field sales professional?
 Don’t fret!
-We have listed the top ten steps to becoming the best field salesperson in 2022 and beyond.
-Stay tuned, because we’ll update this list every single year.
+We have listed the top six steps to becoming the best field representative in 2023 and beyond.

 Imagine for a second that you could save over 1,000 hours every single year by hiring a robot.
 You would only have to pay this robot around fifty dollars a month.
 The robot would do all of your data entry, admin work, and lead prioritization without ever taking a break.